cliffike/image-repo/README.md

 # MY IMAGE REPO

-	myImageRepo is a simple ruby on rauls web app that allows anybody to: upload image edit image delete image
+	myImageRepo is a simple ruby on rails web app that allows anybody to: upload image edit image delete image